 Trail runners had been asked to wait until first light to start.
 I hung around until 6:16 am and then I started.

 The first 800m or so where on a road with an intersection.
 I was pleasantly surprized to find a volunteer at the corner to make sure we crossed safely and found our way to the first of many stiles over fences along the route.

 The next section of the trail passed through the edge of farm fields and on into the woods.
 As I was passing through a field, Eric (whose last name I still don’t know) caught up with me.
 He was doing a last long run before a planned attempt at the FKT (Fastest Known Time) of the whole Rideau Trail.
+UPDATE: Eric’s last name is Mathison and he succeeded in setting a new FKT of 64 hours and 38 minutes in October.
 He was obviously faster and fitter than I am but we ran together and chatted for a few km.
 I eventually thanked him for the company and let him go.
 Running the first few km with him felt great but I pretty sure I would regret it 40 km in!

 I continued along, passing a number of hikers who had all started before me.
 I reached the first of 5 checkpoints at around 11 km and ran straight through as I was carrying 2L of water and more snacks than I needed.